rseward/photoshare/tasks.md

 - seperate the slideshow features into the own seperate end points to make the logic more modular.
 - Revise the new photo end point to query the database for the top 1000 photos ordered by datetime_added descending.
 Select a random photo from this result and return that photo from the "new" endpoint.
 - Create a new unit test for the new photo end point.
 Verify when the end point is executed in sequence it does not return the same photo.
+- For untagged, tagged and new photo slideshow modes, don't stop at the last photo, instead loop back to the first photo in the sequence.

 ### database features